NPalopoli/collaborative-science-for-librarians/episodes/open-science.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Challenges for adopting open science in Marginalized Communities

 ### The role of English as an interchange language in open science

-English is one of the most widely spoken and understood languages globally, which is why using English as a common language increases the accessibility of scientific research to a broader international audience and allows researchers from diverse linguistic backgrounds to collaborate and communicate effectively.
+English is one of the most widely spoken and understood languages globally, for this reason it is usual to take English as the language of scientific research that allows researchers from diverse linguistic backgrounds to collaborate and communicate effectively.

 However, while English serves as a valuable interchange language, making it the dominant language of science has a negative impact on non-English-speaking communities.

-#### The Bias Produced by the Language Gap

-For those whose native language is not English, the language is a barrier to participating fully in discussions, publishing research, or collaborating with English-speaking researchers.
-This can lead to the underrepresentation of valuable contributions.
+The language becomes a barrier to participating fully in discussions, publishing research, or collaborating with English-speaking researchers.
 It also hinders the understanding and engagement of individuals with science.

-Language is deeply intertwined with culture.
+**Language is deeply intertwined with culture.**
 By prioritizing English, we risk embedding cultural biases into scientific knowledge, marginalizing perspectives and practices from non-English-speaking regions.
 It can also reinforce power dynamics favoring English-speaking countries' interests and priorities rather than reflecting the global spectrum of challenges and needs.
-It can influence decision-making, funding allocation, and the overall direction of scientific research.
+It can influence decision-making, funding allocation, and the overall direction of the scientific research agenda.

-For non-English-speaking communities, learning the language is often reserved for people in a privileged position.
+**For non-English-speaking communities, learning the language is often reserved for people in a privileged position.**
 Not everyone has equal access to the resources needed to acquire a second language.
 This creates an inherent bias towards individuals with better access to educational materials, funds, and even time, further exacerbating global inequalities in scientific participation and representation.

-At the same time, translation is a laborious and costly process that most often falls on the non-English speaker.
+**Translation is a laborious and costly process that most often falls on the non-English speaker.**
 One common practice in scientific journals in different languages is the translation of abstracts into English to enhance the visibility of the work and accessibility for individuals who only speak English.
 This practice is prevalent in most Latin American and Chinese journals, while it is extremely infrequent in English-language journals.

 ### The socio-economic limitations